-An Established Indiana Product Liability Firm Representing The Injured
+An Established Terre Haute Product Liability Firm Representing The Injured

 Since 1964, we have helped clients in Indiana and Illinois who have sought compensation for defective product injuries.
 If you or a loved one has suffered an injury due to a dangerous product design or manufacturing defect, it is important to get legal assistance from experienced attorneys to achieve compensation to cover medical bills.

 Our personal injury lawyers will come to you to provide you with the legal help you need.
 We handle defective product cases covering injuries caused by the following and other products: